DuoServe-MoE: Dual-Phase Expert Prefetch and Caching for LLM Inference QoS Assurance: Introduction

 \item We design a layer-level prediction method to forecast expert selection for each token without changing the model architecture or accuracy.
 We incorporated the popularity of experts at each layer, the inter-layer experts' affinity, and the expert activation paths into this learning-based prediction model.
 Popularity refers to how frequently a particular expert is selected across inference runs, while affinity measures the likelihood of specific experts being activated in consecutive layers.
 We abstracted the combination of multiple experts per layer into a single expert's influence on the selection of experts in the subsequent layer, thereby simplifying the training process while maintaining notable prediction accuracy.
 This lightweight model ensures that all processes of DuoServe-MoE can be completed on the same GPU, alleviating the pressure of resource constraints.

-\item Overall, we propose an inference serving system (DuoServe-MoE) for MoE-based LLMs that reduces GPU memory pressure by offloading expert model weights to CPU memory.
-We apply DuoServe-MoE to several baselines and conduct experiments on a single GPU.
-Compared to the baseline, DuoServe-MoE achieves an improvement of 1.42$\times$ to 7.54$\times$ in end-to-end latency performance.
-Additionally, DuoServe-MoE's peak memory usage is only 15\% of that required by a GPU-only setup.
-These results demonstrate DuoServe-MoE's significant advantages in both latency reduction and memory efficiency, making it a highly effective solution for inference in resource-constrained environments. \end{itemize}
+\item Overall, we propose DuoServe-MoE, an inference serving system for MoE-based LLMs that reduces GPU memory pressure by offloading expert model weights to CPU memory and applying phase-specific expert scheduling for the prefill and decode stages.
+We evaluate DuoServe-MoE on four representative MoE models using a single GPU.
+Compared to the baselines, DuoServe-MoE achieves 1.78$\times$ to 5.34$\times$ improvement in TTFT and 1.42$\times$ to 7.55$\times$ improvement in end-to-end latency, while keeping peak runtime GPU memory usage low under offloading-based deployment. \end{itemize}